 Reading ASCII-Hex is easy.
 When you see a bunch of hex bytes, you can usually figure out if it's text or not by dropping them into a decoder.
 However, there are things you can memorize to save you a few seconds.
-Here's what I have learned:
+What I have learned:

 - Printable ASCII-Hex characters start from